You have been waiting for this baby to come for a long time, and now it is finally here! What should you expect on the baby’s first day?

 What Do Newborns Do in the First Week?

 Newborns spend the first week of their lives feeding, sleeping, and bonding with their parents and other caregivers.
 Cuddling, talking, and smiling with your newborn will help you connect with them.
+Exposing your baby to sunlight every morning is also an excellent way to promote Vitamin D in their body.
 Suppose you have any concerns about your newborn.
 In that case, you should consult your primary care physician, child and family health nurse, or pediatrician.

 When Is It Appropriate for a Newborn to Poop?